Poorvinfi/Poorvinfi/README.md

 # Hi there, I'm Poorvi!

-As a Computer Science Engineering student specializing in **Artificial Intelligence, Machine Learning, and Data Analytics**, I’m passionate about building intelligent systems that solve real-world problems.
+As a Computer Science Engineering student specializing in **Artificial Intelligence, Machine Learning, and Data Analytics**, I’m driven to build intelligent systems that create real-world impact.
-I focus on **end-to-end development** — from data collection and preprocessing to model building, explainability, and deployment.
+My focus is on **end-to-end development**, from data collection and preprocessing to model building, explainability, and deployment.

-🔭 I’m currently working on **real-time acoustic signal classification** as an AI/ML Intern at *SciHawk Secure Tech*.
+🔭 I’m currently exploring **real-time data analysis, LLMs, and Generative AI applications**.
-🌱 I’m continuously learning about **time-series forecasting, deep learning architectures, and model deployment strategies**.
+🌱 I’m continuously learning about **Transformers, advanced NLP techniques, time-series forecasting, and scalable deployment strategies**.
-💬 Ask me about **Machine Learning, NLP, Data Analytics, Time-Series Forecasting, Churn Prediction, or Sentiment Analysis**.
+💬 Ask me about **Machine Learning, NLP, Transformers, LLMs, Generative AI, Data Analytics, Time-Series Forecasting and ML Models**.

 ---
 ## 🛠 Skills